 2D Structures in Content

-For example the structure of L-alanine below.
-It's OK if you don't know what alanine is yet.
-The dark wedge to the H atom indicates its pointing toward you, while the dashed wedge to the NH2 group indicates its projecting back away from you.
+For example, consider the structure of L-alanine below.
+It's perfectly fine if you don't yet know what alanine is.
+The bold wedge pointing to the H atom indicates that it's projecting toward you, while the dashed wedge pointing to the NH₂ group shows it's receding away from you.

 L-Alanine